Reware53/dwm/README.md

 - MODKEY + ShiftMask + equal: Resets the size of gaps between windows.
 - TAGKEYS(XK_1, 0) through TAGKEYS(XK_9, 8): Switches focus to the corresponding tag.
 - MODKEY + ShiftMask + q: Quits dwm.
+You are correct, I apologize for the mistake.
+The modifier key in these keybinds is `MODKEY`, which is defined elsewhere in the code and can vary depending on the user's configuration.
+So the correct summary of the keybinds for controlling volume is:

+# Media Control Keys
+- MODKEY+F1: Mute the volume
+- MODKEY+F2: Decrease the volume by 5%
+- MODKEY+F3: Increase the volume by 5%